kylebeard56/home/index.md

 ## About Me

-Ambitious and charismatic iOS developer always looking to explore new project opportunities for topics I'm strongly passionate towards.
+<p style="font-size:16px">Ambitious and charismatic iOS developer always looking to explore new project opportunities for topics I'm strongly passionate towards.
 I believe all applications should instill a joyful experience in the end user through functional and aesthetic layouts, trusted performance, simplistic navigation, and most importantly - providing a memorable solution!

 * 8+ years of experience working with Native iOS SDK
 * 5+ years experience with Objective-C (pre-Swift era)